This guide helps you get your Ansible Automation Platform installation up and running as quickly as possible.

 CREATE USER is run at install time.
 To run the Tower installer from a FIPS-enabled system, specify

-pg_password in your inventory file:
+pg_password in your inventory file.
+DO NOT use special characters in

 For further detail, see Setting up the Inventory File.